Best Amsterdam Restaurants With Gluten-Free Options

 6 Seasons Restaurant

 'Tis the season for delicious seasonal dishes at Seasons Restaurant.
 When you dine at this casual Amsterdam eatery, you have the opportunity to compose your own meal consisting of two or three courses.
 A three-course dinner includes a starter, main course and dessert.
 If you only choose two courses, you can decide whether you want a starter or dessert in addition to your entree.
 If you'd prefer, you can also order a la carte.
 The menu states which dishes contain gluten and which do not.
-On Friday, Saturday and Sunday between 4 and 6 p.m. and Monday through Thursday between 5 and 6 p.m., bring a friend, family member or love of your life; the restaurant offers a buy one get one free, where the other person eats free. (+31 (0)20-3303800)
+On Friday, Saturday and Sunday between 4 and 6 p.m. and Monday, Wednesday and Thursday between 5 and 6 p.m., bring a friend, family member or love of your life; the restaurant offers a buy one get one free, where the other person eats free. (+31 (0)20-3303800)

 If you are craving a noodles dish, make your way to Wagamama.
 While this restaurant is part of a chain, you will not be disappointed.
 This tasty place offers gluten free options.
 Choices include rice noodles and chicken or shrimp in green coconut soup, packed with vegetables.
 You can also order a side such as miso soup or edamame.
 Perhaps you would like to end with the coconut reika, which is coconut ice cream topped with fresh mango sauce and grated coconut.
 You will also find a variety of fresh juices to accompany your meal.
 Feel free to ask your waiter for advice, as well.
 You will definitely walk out of Wagamama feeling full and satisfied. (+31 (0)20 320 0310)